AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 ![in_sample_forecast](https://github.com/Nick-Kolowich/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/blob/main/images/in-sample%20prediction%20w%20conf_intervals.png)

-This model uses default hyperparameters and already shows a huge improvement over the ARIMA model with an RMSE of 0.2330.
+This model uses default hyperparameters and provides a slightly less robust forecast than the SARIMAX model with an RMSE of 0.2213.

 By scraping 2 week forecasts for the exogenous variables and appending them to the end of the data, we are able to forecast price into the future.